Showing posts with label Documentary. Show all posts

 AIDS, Selling Out and the Puffy Shirt

 It was during this time that Burkard, no longer finding the business he started fun, sold the company to Hanover Direct for $25 million.
 (The specific year of the sale was 1987, something I had to Google as All Man isn’t big on providing specific dates.)
 The sale to Hanover made IM employees nervous, with good reason.
-“There was a terrible day in the office where they fired almost everybody,” art director Maureen Dalton-Wolf recalls.
+“There was a terrible day in the office where they fired almost everybody,” former Art Director Maureen Dalton-Wolf recalls.

 “One day I was walking past the vice president’s door, and one of the people from Hanover was there,” says Mori.
 “I heard this gentleman say, ‘So, what are we going to do about the gay problem?’”
 Mori says he confronted them, asking, “What do you mean, ‘the gay problem?’”
 Unfortunately, the VP and the Hanover rep’s response is not shared on camera, though it’s clear Mori wasn’t with the company much longer.

-IM’s new creative director Peter Karoll brought in a straight photographer and support crew for the catalog shoots to put the models, who were mostly straight, at ease.
+IM’s new creative director, Peter Karoll. brought in a straight photographer and support crew for the catalog shoots to put the models, most of whom were straight, at ease.
 “There was a big gay crew who worked there, and it made me uncomfortable—it made me uncomfortable for the models.”

 David Knight in the 2022 documentary 'ALL MAN'